Warzon-ops/test_demo/readme.txt

 Hello Git
-Git is a version control solution
+Git is a version control solution git is a devops tool